Good Laboratory Practice

 Show theoretical proficiency in the use of basic laboratory equipment

 Understand and apply laboratory health and safety codes

 End of module exam, assessing all of the taught content.
 Format: MCQ, short answers & computational questions.

 Students will apply what they've learned during the skills sessions to generate and interpret data and present this information as a laboratory report.

 Each practical skills session will have a post-lab assignment to complete.
 There are 4 sessions in total and all assignments must be completed.
 The average mark for the assignments will be calculated and this will be your final grade for this module component.

 The module will end with tutorials to cover aspects of the laboratory sessions and to prepare for the theory-based examination questions.

 Completing assignments, interpreting results and writing reports, reading around the topic and revising.

-Students will follow practical handbooks and gain theoretical and practical skills in the use of basic laboratory equipment.
+Students will follow practical handbooks and gain theoretical and practical skills in the use of basic laboratory techniques and calculations.
 Students will record methods and data, interpret results and develop transferable skills within laboratory health and safety codes.